• Facebook

 These roasted mushrooms are drizzled with a garlic and herb butter, then baked at high heat until tender.
 A super easy side dish that always gets rave reviews!

-Roasted mushrooms make for a delicious appetizer, or serve them up as a side dish alongside bacon wrapped chicken and mashed potatoes for a memorable meal.
+Roasted mushrooms make for a delicious appetizer, or serve them up as a side dish alongside bacon wrapped chicken, mashed potatoes and garlic knots for an amazing meal.

-A bowl of roasted mushrooms coated in a garlic and herb butter and topped with fresh parsley.
+A bowl of roasted mushrooms topped with fresh parsley.

 This recipe starts with whole mushrooms, you can choose whatever variety you like.
-I typically use button or cremini mushrooms, but you can also use a blend of wild mushrooms.
-The mushrooms are coated in a savory mixture of garlic, butter, olive oil and herbs, and then they go into the oven to roast.
+I typically use white button mushrooms or cremini, but you can also use a blend of wild mushrooms.
+Coat the mushrooms in a savory mixture of garlic, butter, olive oil and herbs, and then place them on a baking sheet in the oven to roast.
+After the mushrooms are tender, add some fresh herbs and serve.

 • You can slice or halve your mushrooms if you prefer for them to be in smaller pieces; simply reduce the baking time accordingly.